- Oracle presents an excellent case for not following SAP on implementing S/4HANA.

 SAP could have dramatically improved the data model with true simplification.
 This is true of almost any software vendor, but more so for SAP ERP because most of the application was designed before modeling tools were anything like we have today.

-Recreating ECC’s data model in a modern modeling applications shows many opportunities for improvement.
+Recreating ECC’s data model in modern modeling applications shows many opportunities for improvement.

 But that was not what SAP did.

-They redesigned the data model for reporting or analytics, went all-in on the column-oriented table design and then got caught in a design conundrum as they had to keep adding row-based tables.
-This would be like a person buying a sports car, an then figuring out that they actually need to live in it, so they put a camper on top.
+They redesigned the data model for reporting or analytics, went all-in on the column-oriented table design, and then got caught in a design problem as they had to keep adding row-based tables.
+This would be like a person buying a sports car and then figuring out that they need to live in it, so they put a camper on top.